boolean-uk/team-dev-frontend-client/README.md

 ## Deployment

-The client is automatically deployed to AWS Amplify, at [https://main.d3auuogvq1hhel.amplifyapp.com/](https://main.d3auuogvq1hhel.amplifyapp.com/).
+The client is automatically deployed to AWS Amplify, at [https://main.d3auuogvq1hhel.amplifyapp.com/](https://main.d3auuogvq1hhel.amplifyapp.com/) each time we push on the main branch.